Christopher M. Ohge, CV

 School of Advanced Study, University of London (2018–present):

-Advanced Digital Scholarly Editing (MA module, London Rare Books School).
+Digital Scholarly Editing: An Introduction (MA module, London Rare Books School).

-Digital Scholarly Editing (MA module, London Rare Books School).
+Digital Scholarly Editing: Advanced Methods (MA module, London Rare Books School).

 Introduction to Digital Humanities (MA module, LAHP doctoral partnership training seminar).